cse4001/cse4001_course_materials/adm/submitting_assignments.md

 ------

-## 10. Common reasons assignments are not graded
+## 10. Common reasons assignments will suffer deductions in grade

 - Repository is public
 - Instructor or TA not added as collaborator